Jay Gordon (blues musician)

 Jay Gordon is an American blues rock guitarist who recorded with Phillip Walker for his album Jaywalkin.
 Gordon has also played at the 2004 Crossroads Guitar Festival, sharing the stage with Eric Clapton, B.B.
-King, Jeff Beck and Carlos Santana.
+King, Jeff Beck, and Carlos Santana.

-Many journalists have praised Gordon for his instrument prowess, but there are also many critics who claim that despite his ability to play fast, he is too loud, his solos are too long and are performed in poor taste, one even saying "Gordon’s constant wailing solos that become long, self-indulgent and some of the most uneconomical guitar playing around and some poor lyrics that lack a sense of the blues."

-Although though there many mixed views regarding Gordon's playing style and music, he is still a visible musician who has made many recordings, shares the stage with notable musicians and plays in many well known venues and events like, B.B.
-King's, Crossroads, and Las Vegas Bike Fest.

 Early life

 Gordon was born in Charlotte, North Carolina and later raised in Chicago, Illinois, "where at an early age he was exposed to jazz and blues by his grandmother, who played the piano and organ."
-The young Gordon played various instruments but discovered the guitar at age 14 and played in Top 40 cover bands as a teenager.
+The young Gordon played various instruments, but discovered the guitar at age 14, and played in Top 40 cover bands as a teenager.
 He met Albert Collins at a young age and cites him as an influence.

 Critical reception

 Negative reactions

 Electricblues.com has expressed that the album Electric Redemption, "...is heavy-duty, highly animated, guitar-driven blues and heavy rock that will send most traditional blues fans running for cover.
 Only those interested in seeing just how far the blues can be stretched need dwell here".

+BluesRockReview.com reviewed: "[...] there are two main problems [...]; firstly Gordon’s constant wailing solos that become long, self-indulgent and some of the most uneconomical guitar playing around and some poor lyrics that lack a sense of the blues.